Trust Deed Scotland

 There’s no maximum age for a Trust Deed, but you may need to consider that Trust Deeds lasts a typical period of 4 years and your ability to repay your monthly contribution may be impacted by how close you are to retirement if your income were to drop significantly before your Trust Deed has ended.
 Likewise, there may be similar considerations for DAS.

-Each proposed case would be considered on its own basis and risks, you can get expert advice on this by calling us on 0141 221 0999.
+Each proposed case will be considered on its own basis and risks, you can get confidential advice on this subject by calling us on 0141 221 0999.

 A Protected Trust Deed is the status your Trust Deed gains when the majority of your creditors agree to its terms and the AIB or ‘Accountant in Bankruptcy’ to protect it.